-For the first time since the recession, events organisers are reporting that they expect the number of corporate Christmas parties to explode this year.
+For the first time since the recession, events organisers are reporting that they expect the number of office Christmas parties to explode this year.

 According to a statement from an events company, corporate Christmas parties were one of the first things to suffer as the economic crisis tightened its grip on corporate spending.
 However, with news that the economy is returning to growth, it’s expected that companies will return to form to throw Christmas events once more.